acciochris/physics-notes/notes/calculus.md

    - trigonometric functions:
      - powers of $\sin x$ and $\cos x$, or powers of $\tan x$ and $\sec x$, or powers of $\cot x$ and $\csc x$:

-       use trignometric identities to transform the expression and then use the substitution rule
+       use trigonometric identities to transform the expression and then use the substitution rule

      - others: